-"For proper disposal, Clean Harbors had to ascertain the composition of every container, determine the contents and scertain the composition of every container, determine the contents and decide upon a plan for disposal," said OSC Romero, adding, "Some chemicals were incinerated, others neutralized and put in a landfill.
+"For proper disposal, Clean Harbors had to ascertain the composition of every container, determine the contents and decide upon a plan for disposal," said OSC Romero, adding, "Some chemicals were incinerated, others neutralized and put in a landfill.
 There were a lot of unknowns."